tonethar/IGME-330-Master/notes/HW-technobabble.md

 </body>
 </html>
 ```

-- go ahead and copy the above code and save it as a file to your desktop - name it **technobabble.html**
 - load **technobabble.html** into a web browser (Chrome, Firefox, or Safari all work nicely),
 - now confirm that everything is working by checking the console and verifying that the first element of `words1` has been logged out:
   - to open the developer console on Chrome, right-click in the window and choose Inspect, then find and click on the **Console** tab